-Extent of supporting corroboration evidence obtained
+Extent of supporting evidence obtained

-- 4.7 Where a Member is performing a Valuation Engagement, the Member should (using appropriate and reasonable efforts), review, analyse and consider all available information and factors that could have a significant impact on the Conclusion of Value.
-Further, the Member should corroborate obtain sufficient and appropriate reasonable evidence enefthat this the significant information using reasonable efforts in order to determine whether it can be relied upon appropriate to use for the purpose of forming the Conclusion of Value. - 4.8 Where a Member is performing a Limited Scope Valuation Engagement, the Member should is likely to obtain limited supporting evidence in respect of information and factors used in arriving at the conclusions inherent in that Engagement.
-The Member should consider disclosing the supporting evidence obtained in order that perform a limited review and, analysis and corroboration of economic, industry and company-specific information and factors giving consideration to the purpose of the Limited Scope Valuation Engagement.
-The Member should evaluate whether the work performed to support the Conclusion of Value of a Limited Scope Valuation Engagement addresses the critical economic, industry and company specific information and factors that could significantly impact the Conclusion of Value.
-In addition, the Member should clearly disclose the information that has been reviewed and, analysed and corroborated evidence obtained to enable the users of such Valuation Reports te-can appropriately adequately assess:
+- 4.7 Where a Member is performing a Valuation Engagement, the Member should (using appropriate and reasonable efforts), review, analyse and consider information and factors that could have a significant impact on the Conclusion of Value.
+Further, the Member should obtain reasonable evidence that significant information is appropriate to use for the purpose of forming the Conclusion of Value. - 4.8 Where a Member is performing a Limited Scope Valuation Engagement, the Member is likely to obtain limited supporting evidence in respect of information and factors used in arriving at the conclusions inherent in that Engagement.
+The Member should consider disclosing the supporting evidence obtained in order that the users of such Valuation Reports can adequately assess: - (i) the extent of work performed, - (ii) the extent of reliance that may be placed on the Valuation Report and - (iii) the risk of a variation in the conclusions of the Valuation Report arising in the event that further supporting evidence was gathered.

-- (i) (i) the extent of work performed, - (ii) (iii) the extent of reliance that may be placed on the Valuation Report and - (i)(iii) (iii) the risk of a variation in the conclusions of the Valuation Report arising in the event that further supporting evidence was gathered. - 4.9 Where a Member is performing a Calculation Engagement, the extent of review and-analysis, as well as supporting evidence gathered in respect and corroboration of economic, industry and company-specific information and factors is often very limited or non-existent.
-In essence these types of Engagements or Assignments require the gathering of critical valuation research, the application of critical valuation techniques and methodologies, and the application of professional judgement that is based on information that may be very limited and that may not have been obtained corroborated by the Member.
-In these circumstances, Members may not be aware of information or factors that could materially affect the Calculated Value, in these circumstances the member should disclose the extent of limitations and the impact those limitations have on the reliability of the conclusions drawn. - 4.10 The following table provides examples of the continuum of extent of corroboration supporting evidence that might be undertaken obtained in respect of cash flow projections and guideline company analysis.
-This continuum goes from the highest extent of corroboration supporting evidence of information and factors to that which entails the lowest extent of corroborationsupporting evidence, with the highest extent being appropriate for Valuation Engagements and the lowest to Calculation Engagements.
+- 4.9 Where a Member is performing a Calculation Engagement, the extent of review and analysis, as well as supporting evidence gathered in respect of economic, industry and company-specific information and factors is often very limited or non-existent.
+In these circumstances, Members may not be aware of information or factors that could materially affect the Calculated Value, in these circumstances the member should disclose the extent of limitations and the impact those limitations have on the reliability of the conclusions drawn. - 4.10 The following table provides examples of the continuum of extent of supporting evidence that might be obtained in respect of cash flow projections and guideline company analysis.
+This continuum goes from the highest extent of supporting evidence of information and factors to that which entails the lowest extent of supporting evidence, with the highest extent being appropriate for Valuation Engagements and the lowest to Calculation Engagements.

-Information Extent of CorroborationEvidence Obtained Examples of CorroborationSupporting Evidence Cash flow projections Highest Lowest In-depth comparison of assumptions, interviews of management, comparison of supporting documentation and industry benchmarks.
-High level review of assumptions and Reliance on management representations or assumptions without in-depth analysis, review, and/or assessment.
+Information Extent of Evidence Obtained Examples of Supporting Evidence Cash flow projections Highest Lowest In-depth comparison of assumptions, interviews of management, comparison of supporting documentation and industry benchmarks.
+Reliance on representations or assumptions without in-depth analysis, review, and/or assessment.
 Guideline company analysis Highest Lowest In-depth analysis of selected information including business mix, financial performance, normalisation adjustments with comparison back to primary source documents.
 Use of high level comparisons without review from data aggregators (e.g. Bloomberg or Capital IQ).